 Scammers, hackers, hijackers, and spear-phishers are getting more sophisticated in their attacks.
 Here’s a recent article about a big-time Nigerian email scam.
 Today is a great day to run your virus scanner, change passwords, set up two-factor authorization, and back up your data!

 Information about Geek For Hire, Inc.

-Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PCs for the past eighteen years.
+Chris Eddy of Geek For Hire, Inc. has provided computer service to families and small businesses with Macs and PCs for the past eighteen years.
 Angie’s List and the BBB rate Geek For Hire very highly.
-You can find more on our website, or give us a call 303-618-0154.
-Geek For Hire, Inc. provides onsite service (Tier 3 support) to the Denver / Boulder / Front Range area as well as remote service throughout North America.
+You can find more on our website or give us a call at 303-618-0154.
+Geek For Hire, Inc. provides onsite service (Tier 3 support) to the Denver / Boulder / Front Range area and remote service throughout North America.

 We’ve been using Amazon Prime for the past few years.
 We like the free and fast shipping.
 With Prime, we have access to online streaming too.
 Prime is usually $119/year, but you can get a free 30-day trial by clicking on this link: Try Amazon Prime 30-Day Free Trial.
 As an Amazon Associate, we earn from qualifying purchases.